 Balance of Trade in Nigeria averaged 191824.97 NGN Millions from 1981 until 2021, reaching an all time high of 2177553.08 NGN Millions in October of 2011 and a record low of -975441.14 NGN Millions in October of 2019.
 This page provides - Nigeria Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Nigeria Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Balance of Trade in Nigeria is expected to be 767759.00 NGN Millions by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Nigeria to stand at 763515.00 in 12 months time.
-In the long-term, the Nigeria Balance of Trade is projected to trend around -17600.00 NGN Millions in 2020, according to our econometric models.
+Balance of Trade in Nigeria is expected to be 1200000.00 NGN Millions by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Nigeria Balance of Trade is projected to trend around 50000.00 NGN Millions in 2023 and -150000.00 NGN Millions in 2024, according to our econometric models.